PeerAssets/peerassets-rfcs/0006-deck-native-fee.md

 There are three types of PeerAssets card transfer transaction:
-`card_issue` - new cards are being issued by the deck spawner, `card_burn` - cards are being destroyed by sending them back to deck spawn address, `card_transfer` - cards are being assigned to different address.
+`card_issue` - new cards are being issued by the deck spawner, `card_burn` - cards are being destroyed by sending them back to the deck spawn address, `card_transfer` - cards are being assigned to different address(es).

 Individual card is value transfer between Alice and Bob.
 For example: `{'sender': 'Alice', 'amount': 20, 'receiver': 'Bob'}`.